 The initial search across databases retrieved 3323 abstracts with 877 duplicates, leaving 2456 for screening.
-After title and abstract screening, 2408 were removed based on inclusion and exclusion criteria and 48 full text articles were assessed for eligibility.
-Twenty-seven articles were removed after full text review, as they did not include at least 5 UC patients and/or were not primary sources.
-An examination of reference lists of included studies identified 10 articles that were excluded after full text review.
-A total of 21 articles were included in this review (Figure 1).
-Extensive results are summarized in Tables 1 (Cannabis and risk for development of UC), 2 (Cannabis and therapeutic management of UC), and 3 (Cannabis and UC symptom management).
+After title and abstract screening, 2408 were removed based on inclusion and exclusion criteria and 48 full-text articles were assessed for eligibility.
+Twenty-seven articles were removed after full-text review, as they did not include at least 5 UC patients and/or were not primary sources.
+An examination of reference lists of included studies identified 10 articles that were excluded after full-text review.
+A total of 21 articles were included in this review (Fig. 1).
+Extensive results are summarized in Tables 1 and 2, as well as Supplementary Table 1 (available at cuaj.ca).